GENERAL ASSEMBLY OF NORTH CAROLINA

 of this State.

-after a victim's death of contributions of things of economic value to his
+loss. - Loss after a victim's death of contributions of things of economic

-dependents, not including services they would have received from the victim if
+value to his dependents, not including services they would have received from

-he had not suffered the fatal injury, less expenses of the dependents avoided
+the victim if he had not suffered the fatal injury, less expenses of the

-loss. – Loss reasonably incurred by dependents after a victim's death in
+replacement service loss. - Loss reasonably incurred by dependents after a

-obtaining ordinary and necessary services in lieu of those the victim would
+victim's death in obtaining ordinary and necessary services in lieu of those

-have performed for their benefit if he had not suffered the fatal injury, less
+the victim would have performed for their benefit if he had not suffered the

-expenses of the dependents avoided by reason of the victim's death and not
+fatal injury, less expenses of the dependents avoided by reason of the victim's

 Dependent's replacement service loss will be limited to a 26-week period commencing from the date of the injury and compensation shall not exceed two hundred dollars ($200.00) per week.

-allowable expense, work loss, replacement services loss, and household support
+consisting only of allowable expense, work loss, replacement services loss, and

+household support loss.
+If criminally injurious conduct causes death, economic

+loss includes a dependent's economic loss and a dependent's replacement service

 loss.
-If criminally injurious conduct causes death, economic loss includes a

-dependent's economic loss and a dependent's replacement service loss.

-Noneconomic detriment is not economic loss, but economic loss may be caused by
+Noneconomic detriment is not economic loss, but economic loss may be

-that a victim would have received from the victim's spouse for the purpose of
+support that a victim would have received from the victim's spouse for the

-maintaining a home or residence for the victim and the victim's dependents.
-A
+purpose of maintaining a home or residence for the victim and the victim's

-victim may be compensated fifty dollars ($50.00) per week for each dependent
+dependents.
+A victim may be compensated fifty dollars ($50.00) per week for

-child.
-Compensation for household support loss shall not exceed three hundred
+each dependent child.
+Compensation for household support loss shall not exceed

-date of the injury.
-A victim may receive only one compensation for household
+commencing from the date of the injury.
+A victim may receive only one

 detriment" means pain,Noneconomic detriment. - Pain, suffering,